keptn-workshops/getting-started/04_Automatic_remediation/README.md

 ## Configure Remediation Actions

-Keptn allows to configure remediation actions for different problem types.
+Keptn allows configuring remediation actions for different problem types.
 Therefore, Keptn uses a so-called `remediation.yaml` file, which contains a list of problems and their corresponding remediation actions.
 The `remediation.yaml` file used in this exercise looks as follows: